gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 async fn _swap(&mut self, amount0: u128, amount1: u128, to: ActorId, forward: bool);
 ```

-After that we can move on with the external methods implementation to cover all of the actions for our contract:
+Following this, the external methods will be implemented to encompass all actions specified in the program.
 ```rust
 /// Forces balances to match the reserves.
 /// `to` - MUST be a non-zero address